webprofusion/certify-docs/docs/deployment/tasks_intro.md

 ### Call a custom Webhook

-Call a webhook with details of the latest certificate request status.
+The *Webhook* task can call a webhook with details of the latest certificate request status.
 Your custom Body template can use variables, e.g.:

 ```
 {